RocketManRC/EMMMA-K-Mini/README.md

 - Modwheel CC value (default is 1).
 - Wireless mode (ESP-Now to use the wireless hub or BLE to use Bluetooth Low Energy).

 To get out of the config menu select either the page "Exit NO Save" or "Save & Exit".
 "Save" means to save the startup values but in either case the current values will be changed.
-If the wireless mode has been changed then the system will restart on exit even with "Exit NO Save" (~~yet another fault to fix~~ Fixed in v2.0.2 now only restarts if config saved).
+If the wireless mode has been changed then the system will restart on exit unless "Exit NO Save" in which case the change of wireless mode will be discarded.

 Note that the Key and Scale will be saved on "Save & Exit" but not the Octave.